Community Nursing: Children’s Diseases

 Bad economic conditions in childhood have a significant impact on further risks of diabetes, CHD, and stroke.
 At the same time, height is also an indicator of the socioeconomic situation of a child.
 If it is small, it can be a sign of cardiovascular problems in adult life.
 Syndrome X is another manifestation of chronic diseases, which includes insulin resistance, impaired glucose tolerance, and hypertension (Joint WHO/FAO Expert Consultation, 2003).
 Increased serum cholesterol serves as an indicator of cardiovascular diseases in the future.

 The Scope of Maltreatment of Children in the United States

-Poverty and bad background of parents have a great influence on children’s health.
+Poverty and the bad background of parents have a great influence on children’s health.
 However, their diseases can be avoided with the help of indicators, which appear early as signs of future problems.
-At the same time, the general statistics of children’s health and treatment in the United States demands immediate actions on the side of the government.
-Children’s wellbeing is the first priority for the development of American society.
+At the same time, the general statistics of children’s health and treatment in the United States demand immediate actions on the side of the government.
+Children’s well-being is the first priority for the development of American society.

 Holzemer, P. S., & Klainberg, M. (2014).
 Community health nursing: An alliance for health (2nd ed.).
 Burlington, MA: Jones & Bartlett Learning.

 Joint WHO/FAO Expert Consultation.
 (2003).
 Diet, nutrition, and the prevention of chronic diseases.